If you are worried about something that has happened to your child online, report it to CEOP.

-The threat from child sexual exploitation and abuse
+The threat from child sexual abuse and exploitation

-Child sexual exploitation and abuse continues to grow.
+Child sexual abuse and exploitation continues to grow.
 This is particularly true of online abuse where ever-more-sophisticated digital tools protect anonymity and where apps encourage children to engage in risky behaviour.

 Most contact abuse continues to happen within families, or is inflicted by acquaintances or people in positions of trust.
 Pockets of abuse often centre around a care home or other places where particularly vulnerable children gather.

 Online abuse is frequently carried out by lone offenders who access children, and evade detection, using the dark web and the mainstream internet.
 Criminals will groom children both in person and online, and may travel to carry out their abuse in countries where the law is more lax.

 Children are often too frightened or embarrassed to report their abuse, and they may themselves become enmeshed in drawing other children into exploitation.
 They are often tricked into believing they are sharing images with another child with whom they are developing an online relationship.
 They are vulnerable to blackmail as their abuser threatens to release the explicit photos or videos they have made in order to extort further sexual activity or money.